ccwaddey/dots/README.md

 ### .xkb/*

-You don't need to worry about anything in here unless you're changing you're keyboard layout.
+You don't need to worry about anything in here unless you're changing your keyboard layout.
 Just comment out one line in .fvwm.

 ### bin/*